-The basic recording of All My Dreams took place on 28 April 1985 at Sunset Sound in Hollywood, California (four days after Holly Rock, the same day as Kiss).
+The basic tracking of All My Dreams took place on 28 April 1985 at Sunset Sound in Hollywood, California (four days after Holly Rock, a day after Kiss).

 A portion of a distorted spoken section of this song was later reused in Acknowledge Me.